andrzej-stencel/elastic-otel-workshop/README.md

 - Stop the collector.
 Add `flush::interval: 100ms` to the Elasticsearch exporter's configuration.
 Now we're getting errors right away.

 - Fill in the right value for `endpoint`.
   - For Elastic Cloud managed deployments, go to "Manage this deployment" and click on "Copy endpoint".
+I recommend to put the value in `ELASTIC_HOSTED_ENDPOINT` env var.
   - For Elastic Cloud serverless, click on "Manage project", "View" connection details and copy the value of the "Elasticsearch endpoint".
+I recommend to put the value in `ELASTIC_SERVERLESS_ENDPOINT` env var.

 - Configure authentication in the Elasticsearch exporter.
   - For Elastic Cloud hosted deployments, you can use the user and password that you obtained when creating the deployment.
 Use the values as `user` and `password` configuration options of the Elasticsearch exporter.
   - Alternatively, [create an API key](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-api-create-api-key.html) and set the `api_key` configuration option to the "encoded" value of the API key.

 - Run the collector, check if it reports errors.
 Check if the logs are available in Elasticsearch.
+  - Via "Observability" - "Logs"
+  - Via Dev Tools Console:
+    - Go to "Management" - "Dev Tools".
+Dismiss the help panel on the right-hand side of the screen.
+    - `GET /_data_stream/_stats` to get the list of data streams.
+    - `GET /_cat/indices?v` to get the list of indices.
+    - `GET /logs-generic-default/_search` to get documents from the `logs-generic-default` data stream.

 - Change `mapping::mode` to `otel`, re-run the collector, see how the logs structure differs.